nccadman19/beauty-hq/README.md

 ### 404
 -----
-This page is for errors, if a user types in an incorrect url name or an incorrect url name is generating they are routed to the 404 page which then gives you the option to return to the homepage.
+This page is for errors, if a user types in an incorrect url name or an incorrect url name is generated they are routed to the 404 page which then gives you the option to return to the homepage.

 ![404 Mockup]()